gneverov/circuitpython/README.md

 Interoperability means the ease at which non-Python (e.g., C) code can be integrated into a MicroPython project to expand functionality either in cooperation with or independently of the MicroPython runtime.
 MicroPythonRT does this in several ways by: dynamically loading C libraries on-device, partitioning software components into independent tasks, and providing a common C runtime library.

 ## Support
-If you are interested in using MicroPythonRT, please open an [issue](https://github.com/gneverov/micropythonrt/issues) to let me know how MicroPythonRT helps your application, or what additional functionality you need, or to simply report bugs.
+If you are interested in using MicroPythonRT, please open an [issue](https://github.com/gneverov/micropythonrt/issues) or [discussion](https://github.com/gneverov/micropythonrt/discussions) to let me know how MicroPythonRT helps your application, or what additional functionality you need, or to simply report bugs.
 Your feedback will help to direct future development efforts.

 ## Highlights
 - Support for [dynamic linking](/examples/dynlink/README.md) (i.e., DLLs or shared libraries).
 Native code libraries can be built, distributed, and installed without recompiling or reinstalling the firmware.
 This allows users to add new native code to their application, with similar ease to which Python code can be added by copying files to the device.